mostlytyped/rethinkdb-addon-lead-page/_posts/2020-09-03-rethinkdb-chat-graphql.md

 Second, we need to resolve these actions, i.e., implement the code that they invoke.
 The query and the mutation are fairly straight-forward and are implemented as a simple RethinkDB query.
 The subscription however, requires an async iterator.
-This is basically spell to turn the RethinkDB magic into GraphQL subscription magic.
+This is basically a spell to turn the RethinkDB magic into GraphQL subscription magic.
 In more earthly terms, the async iterator wraps the RethinkDB change feed so we can subscribe to it via GraphQL.